VIII. Student Travel Policy

 All student and recognized student organization travel falling under this Policy must meet the following requirements:

 - To assure that travel involving students is consistent with Illinois Tech’s mission and that student safety issues have been addressed, Illinois Tech sponsored student travel must be approved in advance by an appropriate administrator.
-The organizing individual or group must prepare and provide a travel summary to the appropriate administrator for his or her review and approval not less than forty-five (45) days prior to the date of the proposed travel.
+The organizing individual or group must prepare and provide a travel summary to the appropriate administrator for their review and approval not less than forty-five (45) days prior to the date of the proposed travel.
 An appropriate administrator may request that a travel summary be supplemented with such additional information as they deem appropriate in order for him or her to make an informed decision.
 In general, for Illinois Tech sponsored student travel the purpose of which is academic, such as a conference or research, involving students from more than one College, then an appropriate administrator from each College must approve it.

 Approval decisions of an appropriate administrator must be consistent with the provisions of this Policy.
 An appropriate administrator should not approve travel if they determine that safety, security or health conditions pose an undue risk to the traveler(s).